 Tax rate percentage

-Make sure you only change the percentage of any default rate if this is appropriate to the VAT you need to report to HMRC.
+Make sure you only change the percentage of any default rate if this is appropriate to the GST you need to report to the Inland Revenue.

 You can't edit the following tax rates:

-- No VAT (0%) as it is used by Xero system accounts
+- No GST (0%) as it is used by Xero system accounts

-- VAT on Imports as it is used by the VAT Return for tax that is fully refundable
+- GST on Imports as it is used by the GST Return for tax that is fully refundable

 - Tax rates and fields that are greyed out

-- The VAT calculated using each different rate is added to the VAT Return into the box where the 'tax type' for that rate is reported.
-The VAT Audit report shows a breakdown of each tax rate used in the VAT period.
+- The GST calculated using each different rate is added to the GST Return into the box where the 'tax type' for that rate is reported.
+The GST Audit report shows a breakdown of each tax rate used in the GST period.

-Refer to How does the VAT Return work in Xero? to see which tax types are picked up in the calculation of VAT for each box on the Return.
+- Refer to How the GST Return works in Xero to see which tax types are picked up in the calculation of GST for each box on the Return.

 Delete a tax rate